acaruso7/Scheduler-App/README.md

 * In the local version of this application, the dates selected in the createSchedule form are offset by one day when displayed elsewhere in the UI, due to a timezone conversion issue in MongoDB.
 This is solved in the version deployed on Google Cloud, since you can set a default timezone with Mongo Atlas.
 Please test using the deployed version
 * There are a few instances in the codebase where it is not possible to pass both the W3 HTML validator tests, as well as Tota11y accessability tests:
     * We have a landing page with a looping video background, and Tota11y considers the video tag to be an input, so it requires a label with a matching id.
 But the W3 validator doesn't consider the video tag to be an input, so it tells us that our label doesn't have an associated input.
         * The same issue occurs on the Non-Authenticated error page, and the logout page
+    * Another tradeoff we made is on the inviteForm page.
+Tota11y tests will fail because the checkbox inputs are missing a label.
+However, due to the logic of this page, it is impossible to label the inputs without having duplicate ids (duplicate ids are invalid HTML).
+This is because when there are multiple dates considered, the handlebars {{#each}} loop causes duplicate ids in the checkboxes.
+We opted for valid HTML over passing Tota11y tests.

 ## Database Schema
 ### Users